-This course is a study of how to properly calculate, layout, and bend Electrical Metallic Tubing (EMT) and Rigid Metal

-San Joaquin Valley College Catalog (Effective: December 10, 2021 - December 31, 2022) Conduit (RMC) per industry and National Electrical Code standards.
+This course is a study of how to properly calculate, layout, and bend Electrical Metallic Tubing (EMT) and Rigid Metal Conduit (RMC) per industry and National Electrical Code standards.
 This course utilizes both hand-bending tools and the use of mechanical and machine-type bending equipment.
 A grade of "C" or higher is required to pass this course.

-ELEC 111: Electrical Conduit Bending & Raceway Systems 5.0 units - 90 hours
+ELEC 111: Electrical Conduit Bending & Raceway Systems

-This course is a study of raceway materials common in the electrical industry, including proper applications and installation.
+This course is a study of raceway materials common in the

+electrical industry, including proper applications and installation.
 Students will also calculate, lay out, and bend Electrical Metallic Tubing (EMT) and Rigid Metal Conduit (RMC) per industry and National Electrical Code standards.
 A grade of "C" or higher is required to pass this course.